-5.13 E & P Levelling system
+5.13 E & P Levelling system (Elegance range only)

-If you have chosen the option to include the self-levelling system on your vehicle (Elegance range only), this is operated by a wireless touch screen control panel that is mounted internally, next to the side of the main entrance door.
+The self levelling system on your vehicle is operated by a wireless touch screen control panel that is mounted internally, next to the side of the main entrance door.
 The control panel recharges when stored in its housing and should always be removed from the vehicle to operate the system.